Ritik187/Face-mask-detection-/README.md

  </ul>

 ### Algorithm used.
-I haved CNN which is a deep learning algorithm to train the model.
+I have used Convulational Neural Network which is a deep learning algorithm to train the model.

 ### Notebooks and their links
 * [mask_detection.py](https://github.com/Ritik187/Face-mask-detection-/blob/master/mask_detection.py)